relay-integrations/relay-azure-eventgrid/triggers/event-fired/README.md

 This trigger passes through events fired from Azure EventGrid.

-The payload will be wrapped in a map called `webhook_contents` and needs to be unwrapped at the step level in order touse it; see the example below.
+The payload will be wrapped in a map called `webhook_contents` and needs to be unwrapped at the step level in order to use it; see the example below.

 ## Example Usage